pomerium/documentation/content/docs/enterprise/reference/configure.md

 ## External Data

-This section lets $USER_ROLEs add and manage external data sources.
+This section lets [administrators](/docs/enterprise/concepts#admin) add and manage external data sources.
 Information from external data sources can be used to extend [policies](/docs/enterprise/reference/manage#policies-1).

 ### Add or Edit External Data Source